coderefinery/manuals/team-leaders.md

 ## What will happen during workshop?

 Please review the workshop schedule on the main workshop page.
-It contains links to lesson material and exercises.
+It contains links to lesson material and also a separate page summarizing exercises.

 The best analogy is like **watching a popular sporting event on TV**.
 There are periods of lots of activity, and clear periods of breaks where you do your own thing.

-* Everyone follow stream during lessons - lessons, demos, exercise intros, going over solutions, etc.
+* **Everyone follows stream during lessons** - lessons, demos, exercise intros, going over solutions, etc.
-* Exercises during the lessons are done individually or in teams: many ways to do this:
+* **Exercises during the lessons are done individually or in teams**: many ways to do this:
   * Watch and work alone
   * Watch together and interact during exercises/breaks (in-person or online)
   * Reviewing/doing exercises later
-* Use mass communication (collaborative document, see below), not hand-raising.
+* **For questions use collaborative document** (more below), not hand signals (but of course it is OK to ask live if you are part of an in-person exercise group).

 ## Preparing for the workshop